Junior Summer Camp

 Junior 4-H Summer Camp is a week-long, residential summer camp program available to residents of York County and the City of Poquoson ages 9 to 13.
 Teens that are 14 can serve as Counselors-in-Training (CIT) during camp and teens ages 15-18 can serve as Teen Camp Counselors (see below for camp age policies and CIT/Counselor information).
 Camp is held every year at the Jamestown 4-H Educational Center in Williamsburg, VA.

-4-H camp provides youth countless opportunities for learning more about themselves, their peers, and the natural world around them.
+4-H camp provides youth countless opportunities for learning more about themselves, their peers, and the natural world around them in an unplugged camp setting.
 Days are filled with camp classes, unstructured recreation and swim time, flag ceremonies, evening programs, and campfires.
 Our main focus during camp is to help youth develop independence, self-esteem, confidence, interpersonal skills, and other life skills.

 - Classes & Activities

 - Applying as a Teen Counselor